KatasPioneers/RoadWarriors-Pioneers/Architecture/Architecture.md

 - Grant read access to emails.
   - Grant our application portal access to read emails via their email ID.

-- Grant access to forward emails.
+- Forward emails.
-  - Forward the user's emails to our portal mailbox server.
+  - Forward the user's travel emails to our road warrior mailbox server.

 # Manual Entries to Dashboard